vamsikankipati/javascript-es-fp/README.md

 # javascript-es-fp
-This repository consists of features related to functional programming in javascript (ecmascript 6 &amp; above)
+This repository consists of features implemented using ecmascript related to functional programming in JavaScript.